GrupoDiana/BRT-Documentation/docs/applications/settingsFile.md

 This section defines the models used for sound rendering, including listeners and environment models.

 - **Listeners**: Defines the physical listener(s) by ID.
 Example: `["DefaultListener"]`.
 - **ListenerModels**: Specifies the listener models, identified by an ID and model type.
-The available types include `ListenerHRTFModel`, `ListenerAmbisonicHRTFModel`, `ListenerEnvironmentBRIRModel`, and `ListenerAmbisonicEnvironmentBRIRModel`.
+The available types include `ListenerDirectHRTFConvolution`, `ListenerDirectBRIRConvolutionModel`, `ListenerAmbisonicVirtualLoudspeakersModel`, and `ListenerAmbisonicReverberantVirtualLoudspeakersModel`.
 - **EnvironmentModels**: Specifies the environment models, such as the `SDNEnvironmentModel` and the `FreeFieldEnvironmentModel`.
 - **Binaural Filters**: Specifies the binaural filter used.
 The available binaural filter model is the `SOSBinauralFilter`.
 - **ConnectSourcesTo**: Defines which models the audio sources connect to when loaded.
 Sources can be connected to either listener models or environment models.